nguyen-tho/face-recognition-with-deep-face/README.md

    if you use python 3

 #2.
 Collect data:
-   - System will take a video about 350 frame, user can make several poses as much as possible to create a variety dataset
+   - System will take a video about 100 frames, user can make several poses as much as possible to create a variety dataset

 #3.
 Capture an image to verify:
    - When user need to check in, system will take a photo automatically for 5s after camera/webcam turned on